 <link rel=”canonical” href=”//www.seoprofiler.com/” />

 The tag must be inserted in the head section of a web page.

-The canonical attribute is useful if your website creates dynamic URLs with every visit.
+The canonical tag is useful if your website creates dynamic URLs with every visit.
 For example, your URLs might contain tracking variables or visitor information:

-The canonical attribute shows search engines that the pages with the different variables are the same and that they shouldn’t count as duplicate content.
+The canonical tag shows search engines that the pages with the different variables are the same and that they shouldn’t count as duplicate content.

 The canonical tag is only a suggestion.
 Google sees rel=canonical as a hint, but not as an absolute directive like a 301 redirect.
 Use the website audit tool in SEOprofiler to find out if there are any 301 or canonical issues with your website.

 The audit tool checks the pages of your website and it shows all errors that can cause problems with search engines.
 If you haven’t done it yet, create your SEOprofiler account now: